 Looking for something to do this weekend?
-Here are some fun suggestions for events happening in Fresno and beyond.
+Here are some fun suggestions for events happening in and around Fresno.

 What else is going on this weekend?
 Add your event to the comments.